 The Solution to Low Humidity

 The fall months are the start of chapped lips and cracked hands.
-As a result, most people will fill their homes with room humidifiers.
-The problem is you likely need multiple portable humidifiers to treat the entire house.
+As a result, a lot of people will fill their homes with portable room humidifiers.
+The problem is you’ll need multiple humidifiers to treat the entire house.
 Not only do they not look great and clutter your space, but they’re less effective.

-A better solution to fighting dry winter air is whole-home humidification.
-Compared to stand-alone humidifiers, whole-home humidifiers work with your HVAC system to add extra moisture to your home’s air.
+A better solution to fighting dry indoor air is whole-home humidification.
+Compared to stand-alone humidifiers, whole-home humidifiers work with your home HVAC system to increase moisture levels.
 This is necessary to keep indoor humidity levels within the ideal 40–60% range.

 4. Cold and Flu Season